 Just like you would soak your sore feet in warm water, you can do the same with your hands.
 Fill a large bowl with very warm water (but not too hot) and add 1 cup of Epsom salt.
 I like to set the bowl on a towel on my lap while I soak my hands.
 Soak your hands for 15 minutes once or twice a day to help heal those exhausted hands.

 If you have any of the following symptoms, you need to talk to a doctor.
 Some are signs of carpel tunnel or tendonitis, and they just can’t be ignored.

-- Weakness in your hands causing you to drop objects.
+- Weakness in your hands causes you to drop objects.

 - Numbness or tingling in